dmaciejewski1/gopherdata/README.md

   }}
 ]
    ```
-   9. **ASSOCIATE TRANSACTION LIBRARIES TO SPECIFIC CONNECTIONS**: Here, Transaction Libraries are linked to specific Connections so, where necessary, commonly used transactions can be shared across multiple database environments.
-In this example the "transactionLibraries" Property has been set from within the libraries/connection/finance-connections.json file. *(this non-functional demo uses only some of the example configuration above)*:
+   3. **ASSOCIATE TRANSACTION LIBRARIES TO SPECIFIC CONNECTIONS**: In the example below, *Transaction Libraries* are linked to specific *Connections* so when necessary, commonly used *Transactions* can be shared with multiple database *Connections* (from a single *Transaction Library*).
+In this example (found in ```./libraries/connection/finance-connections.json```), the "transactionLibraries" Property for the finance-Prod and finance-Dev *Connections* have both been set to use *Transactions* from the ```./libraries/transaction/oracle-dictionary-transactions.json``` library:

    ```json
 [